kitzeslab/bioacoustics-model-zoo/README.md

 - [Implementation for R](https://github.com/kitzeslab/r-ribbit)
 - [Manuscript: Lapp et al 2021](https://conbio.onlinelibrary.wiley.com/doi/full/10.1111/cobi.13718)

-### Accellerating and decellerating sequences
+### Accelerating and decelerating sequences

-Detect pulse trains that accellerate, such as the drumming of Ruffed Grouse (_Bonasa umbellus_)
+Detect pulse trains that accelerate, such as the drumming of Ruffed Grouse (_Bonasa umbellus_)

 Implemented in [OpenSoundscape](https://opensoundscape.org) as